Eschatologue/CM_wiki/docs/chr-creation/origin/species/index.md

 A species includes the following parts.

-**Creature Type**{ .inl } A character's species determines the character's creature type, which is described in the rules glossary.
+**Creature Type**{.inl} A character's species determines the character's creature type, which is described in the rules glossary.
 Every species in this chapter is Humanoid; playable non-Humanoid species appear in other D&D books.

-**Size**{ .inl } Your character's species determines the character's size.
+**Size**{.inl} Your character's species determines the character's size.
 Individuals within a species cover a wide range of heights, and some species include such diversity of size that you can choose whether your character is Small or Medium.

-**Speed**{ .inl } Your character's species determines the character's Speed.
+**Speed**{.inl} Your character's species determines the character's Speed.

-**Special Traits**{ .inl } Each species gives a character special traits—unique characteristics based on the species' physiology or magical nature.
+**Special Traits**{.inl} Each species gives a character special traits—unique characteristics based on the species' physiology or magical nature.
 When you choose a species, your character gets all the special traits listed for it.
 Some traits involve making a choice from a handful of options.

 ## Species in the Crown & Misery Setting